helkey/url-shorten/README.md

 ### AWS Spot Instances
 Cloud vendors such as AWS have reserved instances which can be held and operated indefinitely.
-Vendors also offer much less expensive spot instances, which are priced on an instantaneous 'spot price' model, and can be preempted whenever someone bids a higher price for them.
+Vendors also offer much less expensive spot instances, which are priced on an instantaneous 'spot price' model and can be preempted whenever someone bids a higher price for them.

 When using spot instances to handle traffic overflow, enough reserved instances should still be maintained at a baseline level to ensure meeting service level availability objectives.